From understanding expenses to starting a limited company, our downloadable business guides can help you.

 In 1991 Her Majesty’s Customs and Excise – HMRC as we know it today – challenged manufacturer McVities on their orange filled goodies, believing them to be biscuits.
 McVities fought back.
-The case eventually went to tribunal and according to rumour McVities even baked a 12” Jaffa Cake in their quest to disprove the fact that they are a cake and not a biscuit.
+The case eventually went to tribunal and according to rumour McVities even baked a 12” Jaffa Cake in their quest to prove the fact that they are a cake and not a biscuit.

 Her Maj eventually ruled in McVities’ favour and consumers of Jaffa Cake’s rejoiced!
 The cake would now not be subjected to a 17.5% VAT (the VAT rate at the time in the UK) price hike.

 Other food companies haven’t had as much luck.
 The law states that potato crisps are subject to standard rate VAT, whereas maize and corn based snacks are 0%.
 Procter & Gamble, manufactures of Pringles, thought they would try their luck and see if a court would rule their crisp a maize based product.

 Sadly, they lost their appeal to become VAT-exempt as Pringles were identified as 50% potato.

 Large retailer Marks and Spencer fared better when their thirteen year battle with the taxman lead to a reimbursement of over £3.5million in VAT.
 HMRC had wrongly declared teacakes as a biscuit instead of cake.

 It’s not only foodstuffs that are subjected to weird VAT law.
 Once a month the curse arrives and women across the UK fall foul of EU tax legislation whilst purchasing tampons and sanitary products.